Want to celebrate your valentine without breaking the bank? Here are some cheap Valentine's Day ideas for gifts and dates on a budget.

 Lunch Is for Lovers, Too!

 This is the most expensive item on this list, but it still doesn’t have to cost a lot.
 If your boyfriend or girlfriend really wants to eat out on Valentine’s Day, consider meeting during work for a romantic lunch.
 It will be a treat to see each other during the day, and lunch menus are less expensive than dinner ones.
-As for what to do at home that night?
-We’ll leave that up to you.

 Make a Balloon Canopy Bed